 over the top and melodramatic (but not in a terrible way).

 I really did like the progression of this one and though it was really good for about the first half, the remaining half is not bad - but a few more prevalent issues arises.
 For one thing "over the top" is a theme that truly makes an appearance in the later chapters.
-It's a fairly light sports-manga in the start but gets ridiculously sinister at one point in the story, which assumingly is there to sort of gut punch the reader, but it still just come of as contrived and bad storytelling.
-The same goes for a few characters, who's persoanlity is also way to over the top and ridiculous (in particular some of the rival characters).
-A very different manga named Glass Mask does the rivalry really, really well by having the rival show sportsmanship and respect for others, making her a character that you like and root for in similar fashion to the main character, in essence you like the character.
+It's a fairly light sports-manga in the start but gets ridiculously sinister at one point in the story, which assumingly is there to sort of gut punch the reader but it still just come of as contrived and bad storytelling.
+The same goes for a few characters who's persoanlity is way over the top and ridiculous (in particular some of the rival characters).
+A very different manga named Glass Mask does the rivalry really, really well by having the rival show sportsmanship and respect for others, making that a character that you like and root for in similar fashion to the main character, in essence you like the character.
 In this manga they are just over the top and come of as sort of... evil.

 One of the genre tags (on myanimelist anyway) is ecchi, however i'd stress the fact that this really isn't ecchi at all.
 There are a few chapters that are abit too sexulized for my taste (and thus just not that great story-telling in my opinion) but for the most part there really arn't many sort of.. "ecchi" type elements throughout the series - it primarely focuses on either the ski-jumping or the lifes of the character, generally in a dignified way.